daniellauding/qasa-lovable/QDS_DESIGN_SYSTEM.md

 - White-on-dark: When a surface is dark (e.g., `--color-brown`) or uses an image with dark gradient overlays, text must be white.
 Implement via `Typography` using `color="white"` and optional opacity classes (`opacity-80/85`).
 - Icons on primary: use `--color-text-on-primary` for icons and text inside primary buttons and brand pills.
 - Icons on dark non-primary surfaces: use white (`text-white`).
+- **Icon styling rules**:
+  - Icons use transparent backgrounds - Never add background colors or radius to icons themselves
+  - Icon containers can have backgrounds when needed for visual hierarchy
+  - Use proper color tokens for icon colors: `text-[var(--color-text-primary)]`, `text-[var(--color-text-secondary)]`
+  - For checkmarks/bullets: Use `CheckCircle` icon with `text-[var(--color-text-primary)]`, never red or green colors
 - Never set `--color-text-primary` on dark surfaces; contrast fails.
 - Maintain WCAG 2.1 AA contrast in both themes.